-As part of his wire fraud conspiracy, Raji's co-conspirators used fake identification documents to open bank accounts, which Raji then coordinated the use of the accounts to receive fraud proceeds.
-For example, in November 2019, a co-conspirator opened a bank account at a financial institution using a fake passport with the alias "Chris Hobert."
+As part of his wire fraud conspiracy, co-conspirators Salam and Abioye used fake identification documents to open bank accounts, which Raji then coordinated the use of the accounts to receive fraud proceeds.
+For example, in November 2019, Salam opened a bank account at a financial institution using a fake passport with the alias "Chris Hobert."
 In December 2019, the email account of a supervisor at a victim business was hacked, and an email was sent to the victim business that fraudulently claimed that another business had changed its payment instructions.
-As a result, the victim business sent a \$33,200 wire to a fraudulent account opened by one of Raji's co-conspirators.
+As a result, the victim business sent a \$33,200 wire to a fraudulent account opened by Salam.
 Raji worked with his co-conspirators to move the funds to another account registered under the alias "Michael Stone," and to eventually gain access to the fraud proceeds.